 Because the NAVIO system has already gathered the anatomic alignment information about your knee, it eliminates the need for IM rods.
 Instead, your surgeon will use the system's handheld robotics-assisted tool (the NAVIO handpiece) to accurately position the NAVIO-specific cut guides which are held in place with a few small pins instead of the IM rod.
 This process leaves the central canal of your bone untouched.
 Implant alignment is a crucial factor in determining how long the implant will last 3, 4.

 After removing the cutting guides, the prosthetic knee implants are implanted and your knee is checked to make sure it moves and is balanced correctly.
 It is important to understand that the NAVIO system doesn't replace your surgeon.
-The procedure remains in the skilled hands of your surgeon, with the NAVIO system providing extra layers of planning, accuracy and precision.
+The procedure remains in the skilled hands of your surgeon, with the NAVIO system providing extra layers of planning and accuracy.

 Individual results may vary.
 There are risks associated with any surgical procedure including NAVIO-enabled Knee Replacement.
 NAVIO is not for everyone.
 Children, pregnant women, patients who have mental or neuromuscular disorders that do not allow control of the knee joint, and morbidly obese patients should not undergo a NAVIO procedure.
 Consult your physician for details to determine if NAVIO is right for you.